devlemire/categorizer/README.md

 ### Instructions

+* Open `NewChart.js`. ( `src/components/NewChart/NewChart.js` )
+* Create a `constructor` method that takes `props` as a parameter.
+  * Call super with `props` as a parameter.
+  * Create a state object with the following properties:
+    * `labels` - A list of the labels submitted so far.
+It should default to an empty array.
+    * `name` - The text from the name input.
+It should default to an empty string.
+    * `newLabel` - The text from the new label input.
+It should default to an empty string.
+* Deconstruct state at the top of the `render` method.
 * Create a `handleChange` method in the `NewChart` component definition to allow for handling user input.
 * Use the `createChart` action creator to pass the user input to our `chart` reducer.